TrupologDS/TrupologDS/README.md

 ### Hi there, I'm Alexander Sorocin aka Trupolog 🤓

 ## I'm a Data Science enjoer!
-- 🔭 I’m currently looking for a job.
+- 🔭 I find job at SBER Data Science Trainee.
-- 🥅 2023 Goals: Find a job and upgrade my knowledge in the field of Machine Learning.
+- 🥅 2023 Goals: Find a job(done) and upgrade my knowledge in the field of Machine Learning.
 - ⚡ Fun fact: I hate LaTex 🤬.

 ### Connect with me: